 Ben Bernanke was asked on 60 Minutes [12/5/10] about quantitative easing: buying government bonds to keep down the interest rate.
 They still think if they can make the market more liquid, the credit issued will result in more jobs.
 But they don't see or don't want to know that we've crossed the event horizon.
-The concentration of wealth has achieved a critical mass and it can no longer flow to where it's needed, to sustain the life of the economy or the lives of the people who depend on it.
+The concentration of wealth has achieved a critical mass and nothing can escape to where it's needed, to sustain the life of the economy or the lives of the people who depend on it.